Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-power/README.md

 * Tested on Huawei OceanStor Dorado 8000 V6 6.1.0
 * A part that reports no temperature or no remaining life answers with 0 or -1, which is left out of the check and out of the performance data
+* Some firmware reports no voltage reading at all and answers with 0 for the input and output voltage of every PSU, healthy ones included.
+That is left out of the table and out of the performance data instead of being graphed as a dead feed.
+A PSU that really lost its feed says so in its status: health "No Input" (11) and running status "Offline" (28)
 * Create a read-only API user that can perform queries only
 * The default session timeout period on the storage system is 20 minutes; `--cache-expire` defaults to 15 minutes to stay within that window